zentrocdot/bcmathlibext/README.md

 <p align="justify">There are some limits currently in place for the bc processor the manual states.
 Some or all of them may have been changed during a local installation.
 Use the limits statement to see the actual valid values [2].</p>

-## Implemented functions
+## Standart functions

-Standard functions from mathlib
+Standard functions from mathlib library reachable by bc -l

 * s (x) The sine of x, x is in radians
 * c (x) The cosine of x, x is in radians